backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 The `createTemplateAction` takes an object which specifies the following:

 - `id` - a unique ID for your custom action.
-We encourage you to namespace these in someway so they wont collide with future built-in actions that we may ship with the `scaffolder-backend` plugin.
+We encourage you to namespace these in someway so they won't collide with future built-in actions that we may ship with the `scaffolder-backend` plugin.
 - `schema.input` - A JSON schema for input values to your function
 - `schema.output` - A JSON schema for values which are outputted from the function using `ctx.output`
-- `handler` the actual code which is run part of the action, with a context.
+- `handler` the actual code which is run part of the action, with a context

 #### The context object